keldisko/EM_Yatlas-TurtleWoW/README.txt

 Download patch-s.mpq here - https://drive.google.com/file/d/1lJCpBVT6T5f8LnnoLsLqK1nfjeyaSXK-/view?usp=drive_link

+You can also use the patch-s.mpq without the addon to update the minimaps in your game.

 ===============
 Known Iseeues - moving the map too fast will lag the game
               - one lua error at game startup